agormp/phylotreelib/README.md

 This returns a Tree object, which has methods for analysing and manipulating the tree (itself).
 By calling readtree() repeatedly, you can read additional trees from the file.
 The `readtree()` method returns `None` when all trees have been read.

-The `readtrees()` method returns all the trees in the file in the form of a Treeset object.
+The `readtrees()` (plural) method returns all the trees in the file in the form of a Treeset object.
 Treeset objects contains a list of Tree objects and has methods for rooting and outputting all trees in the collection.
 Iterating over a Treeset object returns Tree objects.

 ```
 treeset = treefile.readtrees()